+Guy Eiferman has been an Independent Director at Persistent since April 24, 2018.
 Guy Eiferman has a Masters in Operational Research & Engineering from École Centrale de Paris and an M.B.A. in International Trade from Sciences Po, Paris.

 He joined Merck & Co. in France in 1987 and, until his retirement in 2018, held positions of increasing responsibility in Marketing,